"Go Local" Resources for Independent Business Advocates

 p.
 2 "Institute for Local Self Reliance" (ILSR)

 p.
-2 Graph showing three years of ILSR survey results is available here (contact us if you'd like a print-quality file of this or other graphics in the primer).
+2 Graph showing three years of ILSR survey results is available here.

 II.
 Keys to Shifting Culture and Spending